HyungNLee/HairSalon.Solution-Update/README.md

 ## Description

 A website that uses a database to keep track of all the stylists and clients to those stylists for a hair salon.
-The user will be able to add stylists and clients who see that stylist.
+The user will be able to add stylists, specialities and clients who see that stylist.

 ## How It Works